 ALMA can deliver data cubes with up to 7680 frequency channels (spectral resolution elements).
 The width of these channels can range between 3.8 kHz and 15.6 MHz, but the total bandwidth cannot exceed 8 GHz.
 At an observing frequency of 110 GHz, the highest spectral resolution implies a velocity resolution of 0.01 km/s, or R=30,000,000.
 At 110 GHz, a velocity resolution of 1 km/s requires channel widths of 0.37 MHz.

-For an interferometer, the noise level in the resulting data cubes (expressed in mJy) scales roughly as S=(N*(Np*Δν * Δτ)1/2)-1, where N is the number of antennas, Np is the number of polarizations, Δν is the available bandwidth and Δτ is the observing time.
+For an interferometer, the noise level in the resulting data cubes (expressed in mJy) scales roughly as S = (k*Tsys)(A*N2(Np*Δν * Δτ)1/2)-1, where Tsys is the system temperature, A is the area of each antenna, N is the number of antennas, Np is the number of polarizations, Δν is the available bandwidth and Δτ is the observing time.
 For continuum observations, Δν=7.5 GHz, for spectral line observations, Δν is the channel width.
 In practice, continuum observation will result in four spectral windows each with a width of 1.875 GHz (after discarding edge channels).
 These four windows can be combined to form a single image with an effective frequency width of 7.5 GHz.
 The ALMA Sensitivity Calculator can be used to estimate noise levels or required integration times to reach a desired noise level.
 For extended sources that 'fill the beam', the Calculator returns the sensitivity as a brightness temperature with unit K. If you are uncomfortable with calculating sensitivities in K, just use the point source sensitivity and realize that this is the sensitivity per synthesized beam area.

 The sensitivity is also a strong function of the atmospheric conditions.
 The troposphere has an effect on the optical depth, the atmospheric emission, and on the demands for calibration.
 The amount of water in the atmosphere is measured as the precipitable water vapour (pwv).
 A value of pwv=1 mm is typical for the ALMA site.
 For low frequencies (ν<300 GHz), even larger values are fine for many purposes.
 For the higher frequencies (ν>400 GHz), pwv<0.5 mm is recommended.